RishabhJain2018/rishabhjain2018.github.io/index.md

     <div class="entry-summary">
        <span><img src="/images/contents/gt.jpg" alt="Georgia Tech" class=" home-thumbnail company-logo"></span>
-        Supervised by: <a target="_blank" href="https://www.cc.gatech.edu/~dbatra/"> Dr. Dhruv Batra</a> and <a target="_blank" href="https://www.cc.gatech.edu/~parikh/"> Dr. Devi Parikh</a> &nbsp;<br> <span class="period">(Aug 2019 -- Present)</span>
+        Supervised by: <a target="_blank" href="https://www.cc.gatech.edu/~dbatra/"> Dr. Dhruv Batra</a> and <a target="_blank" href="https://www.cc.gatech.edu/~parikh/"> Dr. Devi Parikh</a> &nbsp; <br> <span class="period">(Aug 2019 -- Present)</span>
         <div class="exp-desc">
           Built an open source platform for evaluating  benchmarking AI models.
-We have hosted 40+ challenges with 5000+users, who have created 40,000+ submissions.
+We have hosted 40+ challenges with 5000+users, who have created 40, 000+ submissions.
 The project is open source with 90+ contributors, 750+ stars, 375+ forks.
 Some of the organizations using it are Google, Facebook, IBM, eBay etc.and research labs fromStanford, CMU, Georgia Tech, MIT etc.also use it to host their challenges.
         </div>

     </div>

   <div class="hr-line"></div>